Radio-Imperial/monstream/README.md

 monstream-gae
 =============

-Simple monitoring application for stream servers.
+Simple monitoring for ShoutCast and IceCast streaming servers.